rkaranam/nexmo-developer/_documentation/conversation/building-blocks/member/list-members.md

 ---
-title: List Conversation Members
+title: List Members in a Conversation
-description: List Conversation Members.
+description: List Members in a Conversation
 ---

-# List Members of a Conversation
+# List Members in a Conversation

 You can list the Members of a Conversation with the command: